parrisma/gmcp/docs/MCPO.md

 ### 1. Configure OpenWebUI

-Add gplot as an OpenAPI function in OpenWebUI:
+Add gofr-plot as an OpenAPI function in OpenWebUI:

 1. Navigate to **Workspace → Functions**
 2. Click **+ New Function**